-The unintentional bigamist
+Case one: The unintentional bigamist

 As there was no legal divorce on record, this individual was Mr S’s surviving spouse and his next of kin.
-His later marriage in England was of course technically invalid.
+His later marriage in England was technically invalid.
 We located the individual concerned and interviewed her about her life history.
-It turned out that because Mr S never returned to Poland following the war, he was presumed dead and she therefore remarried.
-Now very elderly, she took the news that her first husband had survived well, and became the sole beneficiary to his £250,000 estate.
+It turned out that because Mr S never returned to Poland following the war, he was presumed dead, and she therefore remarried.
+Now very elderly, she took the news that her first husband had survived well, and she became the sole beneficiary to his £250,000 estate.

-Tracing a Holocaust survivor through overseas records
+Case two: Tracing a Holocaust survivor through overseas records

 Our client asked us to reconstruct the family tree of a woman who died intestate in England.
 She was a widow without issue, parent, grandparent, or surviving siblings (or their issue).
 Due to this, we proceeded with investigating the class of whole blood uncles and aunts (and their issue).